-1. Keep your fingers warm with a windproof glove and / or liner gloves for extra insulation
+1. Keep your fingers warm with a windproof glove and liner gloves for extra insulation

-3. Use a Base Layer next to skin to vent and insulate with thermal fleece.
+3. Use a base layer next to the skin to vent and insulate with thermal fleece.

-4. Use a variety of winter cycling jackets for wind blocking, rain protection and reflectivity for visibility
+4. Use a variety of winter cycling jackets for wind-blocking, rain protection, and reflective for visibility

-5. In very cold weather add leg and knee warmers give an extra layer of warmth.
+5. In freezing weather, add leg and knee warmers to give an extra layer of warmth.